afancyfridgemagnet/chatweave/README.md

 Bot commands are messages prefixed with "!" such as !giveaway, !pokecheck, !discord, etc.

 `/staticemotes <true|false>` (default: false)
 When set to true, future messages containing emotes/cheermotes will load non-animated versions if available.
-This can have performance improvements.
+This can have performance improvements when enabled.

 `/thirdpartyemotes <true|false>` (default: false)
 When set to true, parses and displays third-party GLOBAL and CHANNEL emotes from 7TV, BTTV, FFZ.